nomika-ch/vsd-week2/task2/README.md

 ## What is DAC
 A digital-to-analog converter or DAC is a system that converts a digital signal into an analog signal.
 DACs are widely used in modern communication systems enabling the generation of digitally-defined transmission signals.
 As a result, high-speed DACs are used for mobile communications and ultra-high-speed DACs are employed in optical communications systems.

+## VSDBabySoC Modeling
+Here we are going to model and simulate the VSDBabySoC using iverilog, then we will show the results using gtkwave tool.
+Some initial input signals will be fed into vsdbabysoc module that make the pll start generating the proper CLK for the circuit.
+The clock signal will make the rvmyth to execute instructions in its imem.
+As a result the register r17 will be filled with some values cycle by cycle.
+These values are used by dac core to provide the final output signal named OUT.
+So we have 3 main elements (IP cores) and a wrapper as an SoC and of-course there would be also a testbench module out there.

+Please note that in the following sections we will mention some repos that we used to model the SoC.
+However the main source code is resided in Source-Code Directory and these modules are in Modules Sub-Directory.

+## RVMYTH modeling
+As we mentioned in What is RVMYTH section, RVMYTH is designed and created by the TL-Verilog language.
+So we need a way for compile and trasform it to the Verilog language and use the result in our SoC.
+Here the sandpiper-saas could help us do the job.

+Here is the repo we used as a reference to model the RVMYTH

+## PLL and DAC modeling
+It is not possible to sythesis an analog design with Verilog, yet.
+But there is a chance to simulate it using real datatype.
+We will use the following repositories to model the PLL and DAC cores:

+Here is the repo we used as a reference to model the PLL Here is the repo we used as a reference to model the DAC
+CAUTION: In the beginning of the project, we get our verilog model of the PLL from here.
+However, by proceeding the project to the physical design flow we realize that this model needs a little changes to become sufficient for a real IP core.
+So we changed it a little and created a new model named AVSDPLL based on this IP